nblmc/geoservices-docs/discovery-tools/atlascope.md

 ### Atlases not included in Atlascope {docsify-ignore}

-> While Atlascope includes an amazing number of atlases from the BPL collections covering Boston and surrounding towns, it does not include a significant portion of atlases available for research at the BPL.
+While Atlascope includes an amazing number of atlases from the BPL collections covering Boston and surrounding towns, it does not include a significant portion of atlases available for research at the BPL.
->
+> **Atlases not in Atlascope** <br>
-> - Atlases outside of Boston Proper for most towns in Massachusetts - *If you would like to donate to support adding these important resources to Atlascope, please contact us.*
+> - Atlases outside of Boston Proper for most towns in Massachusetts - *If you would like to support expanding the geography, please contact us.*
 >
 > - Atlases published after 1923 where rights are still retained by the copyright owner.
 This includes most of the twentieth-century Sanborns.